mdn/content/files/en-us/web/http/headers/cross-origin-opener-policy/index.md

 The HTTP **`Cross-Origin-Opener-Policy`** (COOP) {{glossary("response header")}} allows a website to control whether a new top-level document, opened using {{domxref("Window.open()")}} or by navigating to a new page, is opened in the same {{glossary("Browsing context","browsing context group")}} (BCG) or in a new browsing context group.

-When opened in a new BCG, any references between the new document and its opener are removed, and the new document may be process-isolated from its opener.
+When opened in a new BCG, any references between the new document and its opener are severed, and the new document may be process-isolated from its opener.
 This ensures that potential attackers can't open your documents with {{domxref("Window.open()")}} and then use the returned value to access its global object, and thereby prevents a set of cross-origin attacks referred to as [XS-Leaks](https://xsleaks.dev/).

-It also means that any object opened by your document in a new BCG can't access your code using [`window.opener`](/en-US/docs/Web/API/Window/opener).
+It also means that any object opened by your document in a new BCG can't access it using [`window.opener`](/en-US/docs/Web/API/Window/opener).
 This allows you to have more control over references to a window than [`rel=noopener`](/en-US/docs/Web/HTML/Attributes/rel/noopener), which affects outgoing navigations but not documents opened with {{domxref("Window.open()")}}.

-The opening behaviour is based on the policies of both the new document and its opener, and whether the new document is opened following a navigation or using {{domxref("Window.open()")}}.
+The behaviour depends on the policies of both the new document and its opener, and whether the new document is opened following a navigation or using {{domxref("Window.open()")}}.

-Generally you should set your policies such that only same-origin and trusted cross-origin resources that need to be able to script each other should be allowed to be opened in the same browser context group.
-Other resources should be cross-origin isolated in their own group.

-> [!NOTE]
-> The specification and this document use the term "popup" to refer to any document opened using {{domxref("Window.open()")}}, whether it is a popup, tab, window, or other context.

 <table class="properties">
   <tbody>